martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 ## 1. What do you want the site to do for you?

 What would you like people to do on your site?
-Do you want them to buy things, give to your charity, follow your project, post about it on social media or join your organisation?
+Do you want them to contribute to your project, post about it on social media or join your organisation?
 Think of how your website can best help you.
 Convert those things into goals and put them in order.

 <div class="highlighted full-width case-study">
 <div class="container">